sassoftware/esp-studio-examples/Basic/union/README.md

 ## Test the Project and View the Results

 This project includes connector orchestration.
 As a result, it is recommended that you do not use the **Publish** button in SAS Event Stream Processing Studio's test mode to publish events from CSV files to the Source windows.
-Instead, edit the file paths in the connectors:
-1. Edit the publisher connectors in the sourceWindow_01 and sourceWindow_02 windows so that they refer to the location in your system where you placed the CSV files.
-2. Edit the subscriber connector in the unionWindow window so that it refers to a location where the output file can be written.
-Ensure that the user who tests the project has Write access to that directory.

-For more information, see [SAS Help Center: Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode:
+When you test the project, the results for each window appear on separate tabs:
 - The **sourceWindow_01** tab displays the first event stream.
 - The **sourceWindow_02** tab displays the second event stream.
 - The **unionWindow** tab displays the unified event stream.